-The Journey Model describes a means of conceptualizing how Airkit keeps track of where users are within the flow of the application, as well as what they've done, entered, or requested in the process of going through it.
+The Journey Builder describes a means of conceptualizing how Airkit keeps track of where users are within the flow of the application, as well as what they've done, entered, or requested in the process of going through it.

 Whenever someone uses your app, they're going on a guided Journey, a term in Airkit used interchangeably with "Session".
 Keeping track of what each user has done and where they're going is an important part of tailoring the experience for them, especially if the app spans multiple channels.
-Additionally, by automatically distinguishing each Journey as a separate entity, Airkit's Journey Model makes it possible to gather information regarding how a user is engaging with an application, even if nothing else is known about the user themselves.
+Additionally, by automatically distinguishing each Journey as a separate entity, Airkit's Journey Builder makes it possible to gather information regarding how a user is engaging with an application, even if nothing else is known about the user themselves.

 In layman's terms, what is a "user's Journey"?